knutsoned/bevy_lazy_signals/README.md

 The LazySignalsPlugin will register the core types and systems.

 Create signals, computeds, effects, and tasks with the API during application init.
 Read and send signals and read memoized computeds in update systems.
+Trigger actions and effects when source or trigger signals are sent or source computeds change value.

 For basic usage, an application specific resource may track the reactive primitive entities.